Tomic-Riedel/Flutter-Roadmap/README.md

 **Robert Brunhage - Flutter Crash Course 2021 - Build a Net Worth Application:** https://www.youtube.com/watch?v=ktDo9wH4W_4

-My respect, you have now already built 2 Flutter apps, you have taken the first important steps to become a pro!
+My respect, you have now already built 2 Flutter apps, and you have taken the first important steps to become a pro!

 As they say, all good things come in threes, so here comes the third app and the last, for this section.
 Watching this video, you'll probably think to yourself, "I've learned all this already".
 And yes, that's true.
-In this video we will again briefly summarize everything we have learned so far, but we will learn a few more things there, which are important.
+In this video, we will again briefly summarize everything we have learned so far, but we will learn a few more things there, which are important.

 **Flutter - How do I make my first Flutter app:** https://www.youtube.com/watch?v=xWV71C2kp38